IBM/storage-fusion/AI/quickstarts/fusion-developerhub/QUICKSTART.md

 - Save **Client ID** and **Client Secret**

 **2. Create Secret**:
+Create a Kubernetes secret in the namespace where your RHDH is deployed:
 ```bash
 oc create secret generic github-auth-secret \
   -n <namespace> \